 All conveniences around the corner

-Best Western Plus Amstelveen is ideally situated between hotspots for both business and leisure.
+Best Western Plus Amstelveen is located on Legmeer Business Park and is ideally situated between hotspots for both business and leisure.
 The hotel can be easily reached by public transport and by car.
 Fancy a day out?
 How convenient!
 Tourist hotspots such as the Bollenstreek, Zaanstreek, the Amsterdam forest, and the flower auctions in Aalsmeer are only a stone's throw away.
 Simply put: the ideal accommodations in the greenest city of Europe.

 Welcome to multifaceted Amstelveen, one of the greenest cities in the country.
 The city offers ample opportunities for a day of shopping.
 For the nature lovers there's the Amsterdam Forest, ideal for a day outdoors.
 The modern art lover can delight in the works of the Jan van der Togt Museum or the Cobra Museum for Modern Art.
 For a fun night out on the town, the Amstelveen Schouwburg has a varied programme featuring theatre, stand-up comedy, cabaret, concerts, film, and ballet.
 Would you rather dance to live music yourself?
 That's possible at P60, Amstelveen's concert hall.
 Fancy a drink?
 Why not visit local brewery "Brouwerij de Naeckte Brouwers" or have a wine at wineyard "de Amsteltuin"?
 Curious about events and activities?
 Please visit Amstelveen's event and activities overview.